mhebbeln/data-analytics-template/README.md

   - **Final**: Fully processed and cleaned data ready for analysis.
 - **Finished Product**: Contains the final outputs and deliverables, such as visualizations, reports, or summarized datasets.

-Each folder contains a `README.md` file with further details about its purpose and contents.

 ## Data

 Mention what data is being used for the project and where it is stored.
 Mention any data privacy concerns.